MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/encryption-sensitivity-labels.md

 - Remains encrypted no matter where it resides, inside or outside your organization, even if the file’s renamed.
 - Is encrypted both at rest (for example, in a OneDrive account) and in transit (for example, a sent email).

-Finally, as an admin, when you create a sensitivity label, you can choose either to:
+Finally, as an admin, when you configure a sensitivity label to apply encryption, you can choose either to:

 - **Assign permissions now**, so that you determine exactly which users get which permissions to content with that label.
 - **Let users assign permissions** when they apply the label to content.
 This way, you can allow people in your organization some flexibility that they might need to collaborate and get their work done.